nwchemgit/nwchem-wiki/GW.md

 of the previous iterations. *W<sub>0</sub>* is kept fixed.

 Both partial self-consistent cycles run for `eviter` number of cycles.

+The use of `EVGW` or `EVGW0` will trigger the use of a scissor-shift operator for all states not updated in the *evGW* cycle.

 ### METHOD